 - Decorative Papers, Holographic Green Sparkle Vinyl or Shimmer Vinyl.

 - Natural Colored Cricut Kraftboard.
 At first I cut all of my trees out of just green.
 Then one time I made the trunk brown.
 It is so much more realistic.
 I suggest cutting the trees out of natural Kraftboard or brown cardstock, and then glue on green adhesive vinyl or patterned paper everywhere except for the trunks.
 I am suggesting the Kraftboard sampler pack as it is very versatile and you can use it for many future patterns – including spooky Halloween trees, gingerbread houses and any of my cottages.
 Use Ranger Distress Inks to give the natural Kraftboard more variations in color.

-- Various colors of glitter and Modge Podge (optional – for cardboard.)
+- Green glitter and Modge Podge (optional – for cardboard.)
 Use if you want to glitter the green part of your cardboard trees.

 - Glue – If using cardstock, I suggest Art Glitter Glue.
 If using Cardboard, I like Aleene’s Fast Grab Tacky Glue.
 For aluminum cans, I use Aleene’s The Ultimate Glue.

 - A Cutting Machine like a Cricut Maker or Cricut Explore or X-Acto knife or Cricut TrueControl Knife.
 I know the Cricut TrueControl knife looks expensive next to an X-Acto knife.
 I have both on my work desk, the X-Acto for aluminum cans and the TrueControl Knife for cardstock and cardboard.
 I really like the TrueControl knife because the blade doesn’t twist loose while you are working.
 I am constantly having to tighten my X-Acto knife.